pedrorenan/python-diagrams/README.md

 ## 💻 About

-The idea came from reading this article here on ["Create Beautiful Architecture Diagrams with Python"](https://towardsdatascience.com/create-beautiful-architecture-diagrams-with-python-7792a1485f97).
-There are a number of visual tools to do this, but generally they don't just make architectural diagrams and if they are good, they are not free.
+The idea to create this project came from reading an article about this over here ["Create Beautiful Architecture Diagrams with Python"](https://towardsdatascience.com/create-beautiful-architecture-diagrams-with-python-7792a1485f97).
+There are a vast number of visual tools to do create python diagrams, but usually they are not focused only on creating architectural diagrams.
+And if the tool is good, it will not be free.

-I think this solution is very interesting and tested it with the instructions in the article above and also checking the official Diagrams documentation.
-The increment I did was to make the project using the resources of the [VSCode](https://code.visualstudio.com/download) and [Remote-Containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) extension.
+I thought that this solution is very interesting and tested it following the instructions in the article above.
+Also checking the official Diagrams documentation.
+The increment that I did was to make the project using the resources of the [VSCode](https://code.visualstudio.com/download) and [Remote-Containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) extension.

 ---

 ## ⚙️ Features

-Generates architecture diagrams of cloud systems using Python.
+It generates architecture diagrams of cloud systems using Python.

 ---